 Exit awards are only granted at the discretion of the Board of Examiners in line with Imperial Regulations.
 None of the exit awards are accredited.
-Should you wish to pursue recognition as a professional engineer after withdrawing, a full review of your academic formation and possibly further study will be necessary to support your application for professional registration.
+Should you wish to pursue recognition as a professional engineer after leaving without an accredited degree, a full review of your academic history and possibly further study will be necessary to support your application for professional registration.